precious161/requirement-analysis/README.md

 Confirms that the documented requirements accurately reflect stakeholder needs.

 Involves stakeholder reviews, walkthroughs, and sometimes prototyping to verify completeness, correctness, and testability.
+🧾 Types of Requirements
+In software development, requirements are typically categorized into two main types: Functional Requirements and Non-functional Requirements.
+Both are essential to the success of a system but serve different purposes.

+🔧 Functional Requirements
+Functional requirements define what the system should do.
+They describe the features, behaviors, and interactions the system must support to fulfill user needs.

+📌 Examples for a Booking Management System:
+Users must be able to create, update, and cancel a booking.

+The system should allow administrators to view all bookings in a calendar view.

+The platform should send booking confirmation and cancellation emails to users.

+Registered users must be able to log in and manage their own bookings.

+The system should prevent double-booking of the same resource (e.g., room, seat, service).

+⚙️ Non-functional Requirements
+Non-functional requirements specify how the system should perform.
+They focus on quality attributes, such as performance, security, usability, and scalability.

+📌 Examples for a Booking Management System:
+The system should handle up to 10,000 concurrent users without performance degradation.

+Booking confirmation emails must be sent within 10 seconds of the action.

+The user interface must be responsive and accessible on both desktop and mobile devices.

+User data must be encrypted both at rest and in transit.

+The system should have 99.9% uptime availability.